deadfry42/gatchaterraria/README.md

 patch notes:

-version 1.1.0 -> various changes: (scope creep is crazy)
+version 1.1.1 -> minor tweaks, such as lowering the price. version 1.1.0 -> various changes: (scope creep is crazy)
 - Many ways to get a lower price and/or a good deal
 - Imposing restrictions to try to make weapons stay in your inventory